 Chung's release of the three-volume roman-fleuve "Muddy Water Trilogy (濁流三部曲)" in the 1960s marked a milestone in the history of Taiwanese literature.
 Written from an autobiographical perspective, the saga reflects the melancholy and struggles of the Taiwanese youth in Chung's era.

 His following series — "Taiwanese Trilogy (台灣人三部曲)" — became one of the most representative works on the history of Taiwan.
-With the story setting spanning from the period of Japanese occupation to the retrocession of Taiwan, the trilogy depicts the armed resistance against Japanese rule, the proletarian movement, and the surrender of Japan.
+With the story setting spanning from the period of Japanese rule to the retrocession of Taiwan, the trilogy depicts the armed resistance against Japanese rule, the proletarian movement, and the surrender of Japan.

-In addition to his dedication to literature, Chung was a key figure in the Hakka Language Movement (還我客家母語運動) for the right of using Hakka language in public.
+In addition to his dedication to literature, Chung was a key figure in the Hakka Language Restoration Movement (還我客家母語運動) for the right of using Hakka language in public.
 His advocating of Hakka culture also prompted the establishment of the Taiwan Hakka Association for Public Affairs (台灣客家公共事務協會) and the Formosa Hakka Radio Station (寶島客家電台).